 Pompano Beach is a larger medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
 With a population of 112,118 people and 25 constituent neighborhoods, Pompano Beach is the 21st largest community in Florida.

-Unlike some cities, Pompano Beach isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Pompano Beach are a mix of both white- and blue-collar jobs.
+Pompano Beach is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Pompano Beach is a city of sales and office workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Pompano Beach who work in sales jobs (13.35%), office and administrative support (10.95%), and maintenance occupations (8.07%).

 Also of interest is that Pompano Beach has more people living here who work in computers and math than 95% of the places in the US.

 Pompano Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 The per capita income in Pompano Beach in 2018 was $28,708, which is middle income relative to Florida and the nation.
 This equates to an annual income of $114,832 for a family of four.
 However, Pompano Beach contains both very wealthy and poor people as well.